ryancolorcafe/ryandevelops/_blog_posts/2023-01-14-highlights-from-elixir-for-programmers.md

 ![Dictionary architecture diagram 2](../assets/images/dictionary-architecture-2.png)

-What we want to do is put the Agent between the Dictionary and the database :
+What we want is to put the Agent between the Dictionary and the database:

 ![Dictionary architecture diagram 3](../assets/images/dictionary-architecture-3.png)